mi-schi/phpmd-extension/README.md

 ## Usage

-Create a phpmd.xml file and import the basic rules from phpmd.
-The example below contains useful changes.
-Then you can extend this configuration with the rules from this repository.
+Create a ```phpmd.xml``` file and import the basic rules from phpmd.
+The example below contains some useful changes.
+Afterwards you can extend the configuration with rules from this repository.

 ### Basic Rules